Hair Color

 Foil

-Foil highlighting is the most traditional highlight method.
+Foil Highlighting is the most traditional highlight method.
 The process involves using lightener (bleach) to isolate the areas where you want brightness and working with the natural color for more or less dimension.
 The technique can be made streaky (chunky) to well-blended (baby lights).
 Highlights are an ideal option if you have a great base hair tone.
 Results can range from soft and natural to super bright blonde, depending on your hair and desired outcome.
 You can also ask for face-framing highlights (money piece) to brighten your complexion.

 Foil highlights are useful for covering a few gray hairs because they blend in with the highlights.
-This is known as gray blending.
+This is known as Gray Blending.

 Lowlights allow the stylist to add darker shades of hair, and they're often combined with highlights.
 This can give your color even more contrast and dimension.